 I agree that the information that is recorded during class is the property of the faculty and /or program, and the recorded material will only be used for the purpose of learning the class material.
 Any other use of the recorded material may result in the student being liable for copyright infringement.
 I agree to only use this material in a private area where it will not be available to others.

-Students in a class that is being recorded will be notified that the class is being recorded and any comments, discussions, etcetera, may be included in the recording and any comments, questions, discussions, etcetera may be recorded.
+Students in a class that is being recorded will be notified that the class is being recorded.
+Any comments, discussions, etcetera, may be included in the recording.